iReady Reading

 Think about the overall picture the sentence is trying to create.
 Choose a word that makes sense in the context of the description provided.

 Recognizing and understanding synonyms encourages readers to think critically about word choice and its impact on meaning.
-It can also help you understand the Math i-Ready Test.
+It can also help you understand the Math i-Ready Test scores.

 Question 2: 7th Grade